Related terms: irregular heartbeat, ventricular arrhythmias, supraventricular arrhythmias, bradycardia, tachycardia, fibrillation

 The following techniques are used to diagnose arrhythmias.

-- A standard electrocardiogram (ECG or EKG) is the best test for diagnosing arrhythmia.
-This test helps doctors analyze the electrical currents of your heart and determine the type of arrhythmia you have.
+- A standard electrocardiogram (ECG or EKG).
+This test helps doctors analyze the electrical currents of your heart.

-- An implantable loop recorder helps doctors find out why a person is having heart palpitations or fainting spells.
-A loop recorder is implanted under the skin during minor surgery.
-The devices can be used for up to 2 years.
+- An implantable loop recorder helps doctors find out why a person is having heart palpitations or fainting spells and can be used for up to 2 years.

 How is arrhythmia treated?